coopdigital/coop-frontend/README.md

 If you publish a new or amended component - create a release for the coop-frontend repo adding release notes to let everyone know what changes you have made and why.

 The Slack github integration will let everyone on the #frontend and #designsystem channels know that there has been an update.

+## Using a package that is deprecated?

+We have been changing a lot in our frontend packages in order to simplify how teams use them.
+This means we have deprecated packages in favour of others or that it was no longer needed.

+If you are using a deprecated package please look in our `./docs/migrations` directory for a possible migration or contact the Experience Library Slack channel for support [#experience-library-support](https://co-opdigital.slack.com/archives/C01ASJRQUCD)